Calibrating Your TV

 Quick question: Is your TV still using the factory picture settings from when you took it out of the box?
 If so, here’s some great news: You can make the picture look significantly better and it won’t cost you a cent — just a few minutes of your time.

 If you’re nervous about using your TV’s picture controls, don’t be.
 There’s no way you can hurt the TV by adjusting the basic settings.
 A good place to start is by taking advantage of the TV’s preset picture modes like “Movie,” “Sports,” “Game,” etc. As an example, you might choose the “Movie” preset for your Blu-ray player.
 Beyond that, you can fine-tune the basic settings for Brightness, Contrast, Color, and Sharpness.
 And if you feel like you’ve gotten in over your head, most TVs let you quickly revert to the original factory default settings.

 The next step: A calibration disc

 By using the picture controls mentioned above you can usually get a picture that is more pleasing to your eye.
 But if your goal is a more accurate picture, consider picking up a calibration disc, either DVD or Blu-ray.
 These discs include a series of test patterns with step-by-step instructions on how to use them.
 The best one we’ve tried is the Spears & Munsil High Definition Benchmark Blu-ray.
-The creators are working on an updated version of the disc which is scheduled to be available in March, 2013.

 This control is more officially known as “black level.”
 The Brightness control changes the color and brightness of black within the picture.